Score:

 Mindfulness and Reflection

-Practicing mindfulness to stay present and aware of your thoughts.
+Practicing mindfulness to stay present and aware of my thoughts.

 Reflecting on your experiences and learning from them.

-Keeping a journal to document your thoughts, ideas, and progress.
+Keeping a journal to document my thoughts, ideas and progress.

 Notes: